Frank Ryan (Irish republican): 'Escape' from Burgos Prison in 1940

 In October 1938 Ryan was visited in Burgos Prison by the Irish Minister to Spain, Leopold Kerney.

 Kerney hired a lawyer for Ryan (Jaime Michel de Champourcin, paid for by the Irish government) but, in spite of all his efforts, he could not secure Ryan's release.
 It was de Champourcin's contacts with Abwehr (a German military intelligence organisation) chief Wilhelm Canaris, and within the Franco Government, that saw Ryan released into Abwehr hands on 15 July 1940.
 The handover took place on the France-Spain border at Irun-Hendaye.
 A cover story that Ryan had "escaped" was released at the time.
 Ryan was taken to the border by Madrid-based Abwehr agent Wolfgang Blaum and handed over to Sonderführer Kurt Haller.
 From the border, Ryan was first taken to the resort town of Biarritz and then on to Paris where he received several days' hospitality courtesy of the Abwehr.
 He was then transported to Berlin, where he met up with Seán Russell on 4 August 1940.

 Ryan's time spent in Nazi Germany

 Ryan and IRA relations with Germany

-On his imprisonment in Berlin, Ryan was introduced to SS Colonel Edmund Veesenmayer.
+On his arrival in Berlin, Ryan was introduced to SS Colonel Edmund Veesenmayer.
 Veesenmayer, as part of his roving SS and German Foreign Ministry brief, was intimately involved in the planning of all Abwehr operations in Ireland during 1940 – 1943, particularly those involving Russell and a mission code-named Operation Dove.
 When Russell became ill and died during the journey (of a perforated ulcer), the mission was subsequently aborted and Ryan returned to Germany via Bordeaux.